ramcharan7251/DayExtractor/README.md

 # DayExtractor
 # Date-to-Day Calculator

 This is a C program that calculates the day of the week for a given date in the format "dd/mm/yyyy".
-It uses a modified version of Zeller's Congruence algorithm.

 ## How to Use